Mohammed-Rwelly/Glassdoor-Data-Science-Job-Salary-Predictor-with-Machine-Learning/README.md

 d)Trending Data Science Tools (‘Python’, ‘R’,‘SQL’, ‘AWS’, ‘Excel’, ‘Spark’, ‘PyTorch’, ‘TensorFlow’,'Mahine Learning' , 'Deep Learning' ,'Hadoop'‘Tableau’, ‘Keras’)

 e)To reach to the best performance , we only keep the rows that have the salary estimated from Glassdoor (Glassdoor est.).
 In other words, for prediction the salary we need to salary in our model So  we drop the row than don't have the salary.
+Why Selenuim?

+There are data points such as company valuation and job location under the “Company” tab and we want to access that

+information as well.
+The webpage does not show that content unless the user clicks on the “Company” tab.
+This makes clicking

+ on the “Company” tab necessary.
+Using requests library and doing simple get requests would not work for this type of website.

+ Therefore, the only way to scrape that data is to write a program that mimics a human user.
+Selenium is a library that lets

+ ou code a python script that would act just like a human user.

+ Tips about the data scrapping step: